 Table 3, below, shows the proportions of waste sent to each of the three final disposal facilities.
-For municipalities other than Vancouver, Delta, and Richmond, the average fractions of solid waste (including municipally collected waste) sent to the three final disposal facilities have been calculated using 2014 total waste flow data for those municipalities in the region.
+For municipalities other than Vancouver, Delta, and Richmond, the average fractions of municipally collected solid waste sent to the three final disposal facilities have been calculated using 2015 waste flow data for those municipalities in the region.